-- VI.
-Reporting Allegations - A. Any individual may make a good faith report alleging violation of the College's Sexual Misconduct Policy. - 1.
-That report may be provided to any "Responsible College Employee." - 2.
-York College encourages all members of the College community to always lean on the side of safety when deciding whether to seek emergency help.
+VI.
+Reporting Allegations

+- A. Any individual may make a good faith report alleging violation of the College's Sexual Misconduct Policy. - 1.
+That report may be provided to any "Responsible College Employee."
+18 - York College encourages all members of the College community to always lean on the side of safety when deciding whether to seek emergency help.
 Accordingly, a student who seeks emergency medical intervention for that student or another student will not be subject to disciplinary action based solely on the consumption of alcohol or drugs.
-Similarly, a student who wishes to report sexual misconduct will not be subject to discipline if the report of sexual misconduct also involves disclosing that the reporting student or the alleged victim has consumed alcohol or drugs in violation of the rules in the Student Code of Conduct or other College policies.
+Similarly, a student who wishes to report sexual misconduct will not be subject to discipline if the report of sexual misconduct also involves disclosing that the reporting student or the alleged victim has consumed alcohol or drugs in violation of the rules in the Student Code of Conduct or other College policies. - (a) To be eligible for this amnesty, a reporting student must remain with the person in need of medical attention until the Department of Campus Safety or emergency personnel arrive to provide emergency treatment. - (b) The student may be required to participate in a non-disciplinary, follow-up meeting with a Student Conduct Administrator as a condition for receiving amnesty from disciplinary action.

-&lt;sup>9 See definition at Part II.BB.
+18 See definition at Part II.BB.